 In our previous article, we took a closer look at the three cloud providers who between them command over 50% of the market.
-While still largely known for providing public cloud services – space, software and platforms that are available to anyone who wants to use them— all three offers private cloud solutions as well.
-Access to a private cloud is restricted to the company who ‘owns’ it.
-The owner can have as much control as it chooses, including building and maintaining a fully bespoke infrastructure.
+While still largely known for providing public cloud services – space, software and platforms that are available to anyone who wants to use them — all three offers private cloud solutions as well.
+Access to a private cloud is restricted to the company that ‘owns’ it.
+The owner can have as much control as they choose, including building and maintaining a fully bespoke infrastructure.

-Both private and public cloud have advantages and disadvantages.
+What is the difference between public cloud and private cloud?
 Public cloud is more cost-effective and offers a wider range of ready-made solutions and price structures.
 Private cloud is deemed to be more secure and therefore was traditionally the cloud of choice for companies and institutions that dealt with classified information or projects.
 Financial institutions, hospitals and government agencies are naturally among those who require that extra layer of data protection.

 As we have seen, there are not only differences in the type of cloud, but in cloud providers themselves and even the individual services they offer.
 This is why a growing number of companies is choosing to look beyond a single type of cloud or provider.